To the Mom, Whose Kid Doesn’t Fit In: Mothering a Square Peg

 At the time, I wrote a note to his teacher, declaring our familial commitment to dental hygiene.
 And we explained to Sam what to say if anyone asked about it.
 No one did.
 My anxiety about this reached levels of … neurotic, square peg proportions.
 And I cried at the mere thought of a hurtful encounter, one that never happened.

 And these are hardly sob stories.
 I know, I spent many a lunch alone, wandering for a place to sit in a new school, with no friends.
 And I also know, if you’re reading this because your baby is being left out or simply doesn’t fit in, you could bring me to my knees with “real” hurtful stories.
 But the fact of the matter is, if you or I am worried about our children, it is as real as it gets.

 The desperate need to make it, “okay,” to make them just have a comfortable experience… a “normal” practice, is our life’s breath.

-In 20 years it may be the thing that defines them, or they may never give it a second thought.
+In 20 years it may be the thing that shapes them, or they may never give it a second thought.
 But right now, it is all-consuming.
-The need to fit in, to be accepted, is a basic human need that every mother wants to fix.
+The need to fit in, to be accepted, is a basic human need that every parent wants to fix.